mialkin/docs/csharp/concurrency/concurrency.md

 A **future** (or **promise**) is a type that represents some operation that will complete in the future.

+**Asynchronous operation** is some operation that is started that will complete some time later.
+While the operation is in progress, it doesn't block the original thread; the thread that starts the operation is free to do other work.

 Some modern future types in .NET are `Task` and `Task<TResult>`.
 Older asynchronous APIs use callbacks or events instead of futures.

-**Asynchronous operation** is some operation that is started that will complete some time later.
-While the operation is in progress, it doesn't block the original thread; the thread that starts the operation is free to do other work.
+When the operation completes, it notifies its future or invokes its callback or event to let the application know the operation is finished.

 ## Reactive programming